 Once the summer is complete, DTSFs may be called in during the school year as paid consultants for professors interested in using similar technologies for their class.

-There are openings for up to 3 positions: the application deadline is 9 March 2018.
-Sophomores and juniors are preferred, but all students as of Spring 2018 are welcome to apply
+There are openings for up to 3 positions: the application deadline is 18 March 2022.
+Sophomores and juniors are preferred, but all students as of Spring 2022 are welcome to apply.
+Applications are through the Center for Career Engagement’s Handshake site, job ID #5949084.

 Statement of Interest: